zulu-entertainment/OSDisplay/README.md

  Supported formats are: .png .pdf .tiff

-    Build-In images can be used with:
+    Built-In images can be used with:

       -i	brightness